Meiosis: Unraveling the Uniqueness of Reductional Cell Division

 While meiosis is a precisely regulated process, errors can occur, leading to abnormal chromosome numbers in gametes.
 These errors, known as nondisjunction, can result in:

 - Aneuploidy: Having an abnormal number of chromosomes in a cell.
-For example, Down syndrome (trisomy 21) results from an extra copy of chromosome 21.
+As an example, Down syndrome (trisomy 21) results from an extra copy of chromosome 21.

 - Miscarriages: Many aneuploid embryos are non-viable and result in spontaneous abortions.